sentot/BT-Analyser/readme.txt

 ==================== LTL Syntax ====================

-The prototype uses S-expressions for LTL formulas.
+BT Analyser uses S-expressions for LTL formulas.
 The following table shows the syntax for all the operations.